goparrot/nestjs-pubsub-event-bus/README.md

-# RabbitMQ CQRS module
+# PubsubEventBus

-RabbitMQ CQRS Module built on top of NestJS CQRS.
+PubsubEventBus is built on top of [NestJS CQRS module](https://github.com/nestjs/cqrs).

-It gives the ability to use NestJS CqrsModule across microservice architecture, using RabbitMQ message broker.
+It gives the ability to use NestJS Cqrs Module across microservice architecture, using RabbitMQ message broker.

 ## Installation